 2. Do the math for me.
 How much would I pay each year for an advisory account?
 How much for a typical brokerage account?
 What would make those fees more or less?
 What services will I receive for those fees?

 If you open an advisory account, you will pay an ongoing, asset-based advisory fee each quarter.
 Fees are calculated and collected quarterly based on the account balance and the advisory fee rate (generally 1.5%).
-The account balance on the first day of each quarter is multiplied by the advisory fee rate, and then by 0.25 to generate the fee for that quarter.
+The account balance as of the market close on the last day of each quarter is multiplied by the advisory fee rate, and then by 0.25 to generate the fee for the upcoming quarter.
 In addition to this asset-based fee, a transaction fee of $14.00 per trade is charged (plus an additional $0.01 per share if the traded security is listed on the New York Stock Exchange).
 The transaction fee for each mutual fund trade (buy/sell/redeem) is $20.00.

 If you open a brokerage account, you will pay a transaction-based fee every time you buy or sell an investment.
 Current minimum commission rates begin at $65.00 per trade for listed equities.
 The commission charges are based on the number and value of shares being traded.
 Typically, commissions range between 1% and 3% of the transaction amount.
 However, low-sum transactions may result in commission charges that fall significantly above 3% of the transaction cost, while high-sum transactions tend to produce commissions below 1% of the transaction cost.
 The commission for a mutual fund transaction (purchase/sell/redeem) is $30.00 per trade.

 The decision to open a brokerage or an advisory account should be based on your account balance, trade frequency, and the level of service you desire from your advisor.
 This decision should be based on which type of account will be more cost effective to you, given your individual investment style.